 Some reasons you might want to apply for term life insurance online include:

-- It is less expensive than permanent life insurance policies.
+- Cost: It's less expensive than permanent life insurance policies.

-- You might be able to skip the medical exam.
+- Convenience: you might be able to skip the medical exam.
 Several companies offer no-medical exam term life insurance policies online.